tonyfu97/zephyr-apollo4p-blinky/README.md

 ## 5. Initialize Zephyr Project

 We will clone the Zephyr source tree and its related modules using `west`.
 This creates a folder typically called `zephyrproject`.
 It will contain the core Zephyr RTOS source and its modules.
 We generally **do not modify** this directly unless we're contributing to Zephyr itself.
-Our application code should live outside or in a separate folder inside this tree.
-This following commands will take some time.
+We will just create our applications in a folder under this directory.

 ```powershell
 west init zephyrproject